Lyceum: Hungary

 Before World War I, secondary education institutes with a primary goal of preparing for higher studies were often referred to by the word líceum.

 In contemporary Hungarian, the most ubiquitous word for these institutions is gimnázium, but líceum lives on as an archaizing word referring to schools of high prestige and revered traditions, most notably Calvinist boarding schools.

 Italy

-The lyceum is considered by most the hardest and most prestigious kind of secondary school in Italy.
+The lyceum is often considered the hardest and most prestigious kind of secondary school in Italy.

-The term liceo refers to a number of upper secondary school, which last five years (from 14 to 19 years of age) and are specialized in teaching philosophy, ancient Greek (in the sole liceo classico) and Latin, but also maths, physics, trigonometry, biology and chemistry.
-It gives preparation for university.
+The term liceo refers to a number of upper secondary school, which last five years (from 14 to 19 years of age) and generally teach more theoretical subjects compared to technical and professional schools (the other two types of Italian high schools), often including Philosophy and Latin.
+Most Liceo students choose it to prepare for university.

 It is divided into six different branches, each one specialized in certain subjects: